Stop! Your Lease Extension in Buntingford Could Be FREE

 Top reasons for lease extension now:

-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement